aerni/statamic-factory/README.md

 ```

 ### Table
+`min_rows` defines the minimum number of rows you want to create.
-`rows` defines the number of rows you want to create.
+`max_rows` defines the maximum number of rows you want to create.
+`min_cells` defines the minimum number of cells you want to create.
-`cells` defines the number of cells you want to create.
+`max_cells` defines the maximum number of cells you want to create.
 `formatter` defines the faker formatter to use.

 ```yaml